tjjfvi/cubular/answer.md

 ```

 Like the previous step, we'll first solve all `A` positions, and then solve the
 `B` position.
-Then, the `C` position must be solved, as all other pieces of the
+As before, nothing needs to be done to solve the `C` position, as
-same parity will have been solved.
+all other pieces of the same parity will have been solved.

 We'll focus on this `A` position; other `A` positions are solved similarly:
 ```